fredhutchio/concepts_machine_learning/notes/outline.md

 This course will introduce you to machine learning and give a broad overview of supervised and unsupervised machine learning.
 The goal of this course is to provide some conceptual background for our Machine Learning in R and Python series.
 Further, researchers who complete this course should have an understanding of how machine learning can be applied in biology research.

-By the end of this course you should be able to:
+By the end of this class you should be able to:

-* Identify questions that are and are not appropriate applications of machine learning
+* Define machine learning
-* Understand the importance of exploratory data analysis, experimental design, and data collection to applying machine learning algorithms
-* Recognize the four main paradigms of machine learning
+* Recognize the four paradigms of machine learning
+* Understand basic terminology like algorithm, inputs, outputs, supervised, unsupervised
-* Differentiate between supervised and unsupervised ML methods and applications
+* Differentiate between unsupervised and supervised ml
-* Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.

 ### What **isn't** machine learning?